rida16baig/learners_Learning-Management-System-LMS/README.md

 Admins have not only access to `Students's Portal` but also they can `Teacher's Portal`.
 In short, Admin is a person having 100% authority of doing changes to <i><b>leaners</b></i>.

+## Give a Star⭐

+Give a Star if you Like it❤️